rmdtech/ASE-Summ2/README.md

 ![labels](https://github.com/user-attachments/assets/8ee9c021-1828-45e6-8c45-c0dc61b2dc71)

 Whilst this project has been a single developer operation, should a second developer join the project, the labelling system would make it quick and easy for them to understand ticket priority, effort as well as type, without having to open each ticket individually and read through all the details.
-However, whilst Jira labels are useful for this purpose, Jira Projects utilise a different system for tagging and labelling tickets, this therefore means that the same work tagging each ticket with a label needs to be completed twice, once in the project and once on the issue directly.
+However, whilst GitHub labels are useful for this purpose, GitHub Projects utilise a different system for tagging and labelling tickets, this therefore means that the same work tagging each ticket with a label needs to be completed twice, once in the project and once on the issue directly.
 As a result, the secondary step of retagging issues within the project was often forgotten about, missed or disregarded altogether.

 Upon reflection, the use of GitHub labels in this project has brought significant benefits for efficiency and organisation.
 Simplifying ticket selection and management through the ability to create custom labels for the project's unique needs.
 However, the requirement to double tag on both the issue directly and within GitHub Projects limited the efficiency and usability of the sytsem, in future projects it would be beneficial to explore an alternative method that perhaps utilises labels differently to avoid the issue of double tagging.

 ### Sizing 👕
-Using custom created labels within Jira, I gave each ticket/issue its own size based on an estimate of the effort required to complete the work, quantity of unknowns involved, as well as the estimated length of time involved to complete the ticket.
+Using custom created labels within GitHub, I gave each ticket/issue its own size based on an estimate of the effort required to complete the work, quantity of unknowns involved, as well as the estimated length of time involved to complete the ticket.
 I decided to utilise fibonacci sequence sizes for my tickets, as this is a simple and repeatable way of assigning effort to tickets which focusses on effort/complexity rather than time.
 In addition to this, I believe that the increasing gaps between sizes reflects the growing complexities and unknowns as you move up the scale better than that provided by t-shirt sizes which simply utilise XS, S, M, L etc.

 To ensure sizing was as effective as possible, it was important to make sure tasks were sized consistently, to do this, I used the below guide to accurately size each ticket based on the existing system as well as my current knowledge, skills and understanding.
 - 0 - Very simple tasks which are very well understood, and require little to no effort.